Nehemiah’s Repairs

 Introduction

 100 yrs before Neh’s time, the Israelites had been taken into exile to Babylon (2Kings 25v21).
-Over those 100 years the Jews had worked & lived in Babylon & some had good jobs, like Dan.
-Nehemiah was another one Neh 2:1.
+Over those 100 years the Jews had worked & lived in Babylon & some had good jobs, like Daniel.
+Nehemiah was another one, (Nehemiah 2:1).
 He served in the court of the King.
 Comfortable, settled, nice area, family life is good.
-A generation had passed since King Cyrus allowed Some exiles to return to Jeru (Ezra 1), the Temple in Jeru had been rebuilt (Haggai 1) but much of Jerusalem was still in ruins.
-Neh was settled in Babylon, so what if Jeru was in ruins?
+A generation had passed since King Cyrus allowed some exiles to return to Jerusalem (Ezra 1).
+The Temple in Jerusalem had been rebuilt (Haggai 1), but much of Jerusalem was still in ruins.
+Nehemiah was settled in Babylon, so what if Jerusalem was in ruins?
 He could have been excused for thinking that.
 BUT Neh didn't shrug his shoulders.
-His response was a lesson for us (especially as you are looking for a new minister).
+His response was a lesson for us today (especially as you are looking for a new minister).

 Repairs